omdevteam/om/docs_src/docs/advanced_documentation.md

-This clean separation is the reason why a developer who wants to write a monitoring program for a supported facility does not need to worry how data is retrieved, or passed around the nodes.
+This clean separation is the reason why a developer who wants to write a monitoring program for a supported facility does not need to worry how data is retrieved, or ...ed around the nodes.
 All he or she needs to learn is how the data can be accessed and manipulated in the Processing Layer.
 No knowledge of the other two layers is required.
 Furthermore, a monitoring program written for a facility can in most cases be run at other facilities just by switching to different implementations of the Data